mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_federated_settings_identity_provider/azure/README.md

 - You should see a new record inserted in `{database}`, `{collection}`, e.g.: `{"_id": "6661790007beeb09e3f1b914", "hello": "world", "ts": "2024-06-06T08:53:20.125919"}`
   - `{database}` depends on `insert_record_database` Terraform variable
   - `{collection}` depends on `insert_record_collection` Terraform variable
-  - It can be up to 2 min from `terraform apply` finishes until the record is inserted
+  - It can be up to 2 minutes after `terraform apply` finishes for the record to be inserted

 **8\.
 Destroy the resources.**